French Drain with Trench Liner and Pipe Filter

 Does the customer want a Drainage System or a Flood Prevention System and does he understand the difference.

-Oklahoma Drainage recently diagnosed a Drainage Problem in South Oklahoma City.
-The Home owner had a sump Pump in their basement that was fed from a French Drain outside the Basement Wall.
 The French Drain was 14 feet down along the Stem wall of the house.
 The French Drain Pipe was cheap and had collapsed.
 We brought in a Mini Excavator and dug up the pipe and replaced it with Durable ADS 4 inch perf/soc French Drain pipe.
-In the end, we were able to dig up the pipe and Replace it.
+In the end, we were able to dig up the pipe and replace it.

 New Trench for French Drain